Skip to content

 Jaime Reyes as Blue Beetle

+Sadly, Ted was famously killed in the 80-page special Countdown to Infinite Crisis, an event that push the DC Comics Universe into the Infinite Crisis.
 During that crossover event, Jaime Reyes became Blue Beetle’s new incarnation.
-Soon after, he starred in his own solo ongoing series initially written by Keith Giffen and John Rogers, with artist Cully Hamner.
+Soon after, he starred in his own Blue Beetle ongoing series initially written by Keith Giffen and John Rogers, with artist Cully Hamner.

 Those last two books collect issues previously available in the following books:

-Blue Beetle during The New 52 era
+Blue Beetle during The New 52 Era

 The Convergence event is out-of-continuity, see the reading order for more information.
 The Blue Beetle issues featured Ted Knight, not Jaime Reyes.